Department of Numbers

 Fargo, North Dakota Unemployment

-The BLS reported that the unemployment rate for Fargo fell 0.1 percentage points in March 2012 to 3.5%.
-For the same month, the metro unemployment rate was 0.5 percentage points higher than the North Dakota rate.
-The unemployment rate in Fargo peaked in April 2009 at 4.6% and is now 1.1 percentage points lower.
+The BLS reported that the unemployment rate for Fargo fell 0.0 percentage points in November 2023 to 1.9%.
+For the same month, the metro unemployment rate was 0.0 percentage points lower than the North Dakota rate.
+The unemployment rate in Fargo peaked in April 2020 at 7.8% and is now 5.9 percentage points lower.
+From a post peak low of 1.8% in January 2022, the unemployment rate has now grown by 0.1 percentage points.
 You can also compare Fargo unemployment with unemployment in other cities.

 Unemployment Rate: Fargo, North Dakota, National